TomaszWoloszyn983/westport-travel-guide/README.md

-- **History Page** that contain a brief history of the town and a few photos presenting historical views of the town.
+- **History Page** that contains a brief history of the town and a few photos presenting historical views of the town.
 The acticle on the history originally comes from MyIreland Page and you can find it by clicking in this link: https://www.mayo-ireland.ie/en/towns-villages/westport/history/foundation-of-westport.html

   ![History section](assets/images/readMe/wtg_history_page_400px.jpg)